 In a bid to wring every last cent out of the “Fifty Shades” phenomenon, author E.L.
 James has released Grey, the story of Fifty Shades of Grey as told from Christian Grey’s perspective.
 Some readers, both fans of the series and critics, were curious about Christian’s thought process during the original books, since the story we see from Ana’s point of view was so deeply creepy that dear God, there had to be something, something, something redeeming in the backstory to make it more of an edgy, kinky romance and less of an episode of Law & Order: SVU with a private helicopter.

 CONTENT NOTE: DOMESTIC VIOLENCE; FORCED SEPARATION OF MOTHER AND CHILD Nan-Hui Jo, a South Korean woman, came to the US to study.
 She met her former partner, Jesse Charlton, and had a child with him, a little girl named Vitz…

-[Trigger warning for ableism and violence against women]
+[Trigger warning for sexual violence and emotional abuse]

 [Trigger warning for domestic violence]